software-architecture-guild/software-architecture-guild.github.io/content/docs/competencies/modeling/architecture_frameworks/viewpoints_and_perspectives.md

 <br>
 Source: [O'Reilly Katas 2023 Fall solution by Profitero Data Alchemists](https://github.com/Profitero-Data-Alchemists/katas-2023/tree/master)

+---

 ### The Development Viewpoint

+The **Development** viewpoint focuses on the software architecture as seen by the developers, covering the structure of modules, libraries and other artifacts with their build pipelines.
+It aids in understanding **implementation dependencies** and managing the development process effectively.
+This viewpoint provides a blueprint for module organization, design, testing, implementation processes.
+It also highlights the relationships between components, enabling teams to identify potential impacts of changes and improve overall maintainability.
+By addressing **technical debt** and development workflows, this viewpoint ensures a smoother implementation phase.

 * **Purpose**: To describe the software's modular structure and its organization for efficient development.